 For more information about the practice of garnishment and what you can do if you think you might be a victim, see this summary in the Washington Post.

 National Public Radio recently aired a segment discussing garnishment.
-Audio can be found here.
+Listen to the audio.